 - Call 9-1-1 immediately if an oven fire occurs!

-In addition, when deep frying turkeys there are a number of things to remember:
+When deep frying turkeys there are a number of things to remember:

 - Only use an approved turkey fryer with four legs and a built-in thermostat so proper oil temperature can be maintained.
 Make sure the fryer cannot tip over, a major cause of most fires.